PROJECT 2

 The Challenge

-Construction operates under tight margins, complex timelines, and rapidly changing costs.
-Price volatility, scheduling dependencies, and manual reporting made it difficult for teams to anticipate risks or keep stakeholders informed.
+Affordable housing projects operate under tight budgets, complex timelines, and constantly changing costs.
+Teams were managing price fluctuations, scheduling dependencies, and manual reporting processes that made it hard to spot risks early or keep partners and customers informed.

 Leadership and construction managers needed:

-• Reliable forecasts to anticipate delays and price changes
+• More reliable ways to anticipate delays and cost changes

-• A scalable data foundation that could grow with the organization
+• A data foundation that could grow as the organization and its impact expanded

 Our Approach

-• Data discovery and prioritization: Aligned leadership and field teams on critical metrics and decision points.
+• Data discovery and prioritization: Aligning leadership and field teams on the most important questions data should help answer.

-• Operational data products: Delivered tools for lumber price forecasting, scheduling and capacity planning, and customer-facing project updates.
+• Practical tools for operations: Developing tools to support lumber price forecasting, project scheduling and capacity planning, and clear, customer-friendly project updates.

 Results & Impact

-• Improved decision-making: Leadership proactively addressed cost and scheduling risks.
+• Stronger decision-making: Leadership could identify and address cost and scheduling risks earlier.

-• Greater transparency: Customers received accurate, timely updates through a self-serve portal.
+• Increased transparency: Customers and partners received more accurate, timely project updates through a self-serve portal.

 Previous